ClassHacker/ClassHacker/README.md

 - 👋 Hi, I’m @ClassHacker
 - 👀 Interested in web development
 - 🌱 Currently learning React.js
-- 📫 How to reach me? ping @ajay_dayma_1401 on Instagram
+- 📫 How to reach out to me? ping @ajay_dayma_1401 on Instagram

 <!---
 ClassHacker/ClassHacker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.